Rinse and Repeat

 Your brokerage will undoubtedly have a level system for options trading.
 Typically, this strategy requires at least Level 2 options trading, which allows for covered calls.
 Some brokerages may require Level 3 or higher for selling puts, so check with your brokerage to ensure you have the appropriate level of options trading enabled.
 The early options levels are usually granted by attesting to a certain amount of experience as well as a certain level or risk tolerance.
 This strategy should not require the highest level of options trading, where brokerages usually have stipulations.

 If you cannot be granted the ability to short puts, you can still execute this strategy with covered calls only.
+However, there are instances where selling puts is advantageous, and in the extreme, the only alternative.

 Generally speaking, selling puts does not immediately put the trader/investor at risk of a wash sale on the underlying, since until assignment no underlying is purchased.
 In some market situations particularly bearish ones, it is psychologically advantageous to sell puts; also the premium on selling puts may be larger in some circumstances.
 However, in moderately bullish or neutral market, writing calls tends to have higher premiums.